playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 For example, we may want to have logic that's associated with a given DOM node without having to create an entire component specifically for that purpose.
 This exact problem is what a **Directive** aims to solve.

-# What is a directive
+# What Is a Directive

 In our ["Introduction to Components" chapter](/posts/ffg-fundamentals-intro-to-components), we talked about how a component is a collection of structure, styling, and logic that's associated with one or more HTML nodes.